 The London Underground is brilliant!
 OK, so it’s a little expensive, weekend engineering works are infuriating and I’m definitely biased.
 But trust me, it really is brilliant.
 This complete guide to the London Underground will help you overcome some of the trickier elements of travelling on the tube.

 It is, a complex world of unspoken rules, and if you break them, you know about it.
-If it is your first visit to London, or you’ve been a few times and you want to feel like a local when using Transport for London, here is my ultimate guide to etiquette on “The Tube”.
+If it is your first visit to London, or you’ve been a few times and you want to feel like a local when using Transport for London, here is you London Underground guide to tube etiquette and more.

 - 2 Speed

 - 3 The Tube Map

 - 5 Tube Etiquette Lesson One – Ticket Barriar Etiquette

 - 6 Tube Etiquette Lesson Two – Escalator Etiquette

 - 7 Tube Etiquette Lesson Three – Platforms

 - 9 Tube Etiquette Lesson Four – Seats